c-viswanath/Airline-Reviews-Chatbot/README.md

 # Airline Reviews Analysis App

+The Airline Reviews Analysis app is a **Streamlit** application that leverages natural language processing (NLP) techniques, including `GPT-3.5 Turbo`, to provide answers to user questions based on provided context.
+The app utilizes the **`LangChain framework`**, specifically `ChatOpenAI` and `FAISS`, for document retrieval and language modeling tasks.
+It first preprocesses user queries and then employs a **retrieval-augmented generation (RAG)** approach to generate relevant answers using a combination of document retrieval and language modeling.
+The app's interface allows users to input questions interactively, and upon submission, it retrieves and displays the corresponding answers derived from the preprocessed context and user query.
+It enhances user engagement by providing timely and contextually relevant responses, facilitating effective analysis of airline reviews.

-If you face any issues cloning the repository, create a issue, I will be more than happy in addressing it!
+**If you face any issues cloning the repository, open an issue, I will be more than happy in addressing it!**

 ## How to setup
 1. clone this repository in your local machine using the following command